-During the years ended June 30, 2021 and 2020, the University received contributions of \$152,601 and \$214,234, respectively, from members of Concordia University Chicago's Board of Regents and \$15,091 and \$16,892, respectively, from members of the Foundation's Board of Directors.
+During the years ended June 30, 2022 and 2021, the University received contributions of \$327,132 and \$752,474, respectively, from members of Concordia University Chicago's Board of Regents and \$37,001 and \$44,937, respectively, from members of the Foundation's Board of Directors.

-During the years ended June 30, 2021 and 2020, the University paid CAIS \$131,090 and \$779,874, respectively, for certain computer and software services provided to the University, allocated among the various functions of the University in the consolidated statements of activities.
+During the years ended June 30, 2022 and 2021, the University paid CAIS/CUS \$141,404 and \$131,090, respectively, for certain computer and software services provided to the University, allocated among the various functions of the University in the consolidated statements of activities.
+CAIS officially ended operations on November 30, 2020, after which point CUS managed existing software contracts through the end of their terms and invoiced member schools for their share of these contracts as well as a share of CAIS closure expenses, with the final such invoice issued on March 14, 2022.